MiniXC/LightningFastSpeech2/README.md

 # LightningFastSpeech

+**WARNING: This is a work in progress and until version 0.1 (which will be out very soon), it might be hard to get running on your own machine.
+Thanks for your patience.**

 ## Large Pretrained TTS

 In the NLP community, and more recently in speech recognition, large pre-trained models and how they can be used for down-stream tasks have become an exciting area of research.